Glucosamine and Chondroitin Sulfate Use in Arthritis -What You Need to Know

 A number of well designed clinical studies have been done mostly in Europe to determine the effectiveness of glucosamine and chondroitin, and the results are mixed.
 Several studies have demonstrated some degree of pain relief and improved joint function in people with mild to moderate OA who took these supplements.
 Other studies have shown no benefit at all.

 In studies where the supplements were reported to work, results showed they provided pain relief at a level similar to that of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin) and naproxen sodium (Aleve).
-However, more recent studies performed in North America and the United Kingdom haven’t confirmed these benefits.
+However, more recent studies in North America and the United Kingdom have not confirmed these benefits.

 Two studies performed by a manufacturer of glucosamine sulfate supplements suggest that glucosamine sulfate may be helpful for not only relieving pain but also for slowing cartilage loss in people with knee OA.
 Two studies performed by another manufacturer have suggested that chondroitin sulfate may slow cartilage loss in people with knee OA.